Camillahannesbo/BDS_MLOPs_Assignment/REPORT README.md

 Additionally, a Danish calendar classifies dates into workdays (coded as 1) and non-workdays (coded as 0) from January 1, 2022, to December 31, 2024.
 The Danish holiday is taken from [Publicholidays](https://publicholidays.dk/da/2024-dates/) and the dataset is made manually by the group.

 See corresponding functions for data extraction in the folder [features](https://github.com/Camillahannesbo/MLOPs-Assignment-/tree/main/features).
-The functions includes the initial API call and the following data preprocessing of the data.
+The functions include the initial API call and the following data preprocessing of the data.

 **Feature groups:**